gilch/hissp/docs/style_guide.rst

 Why have a style guide?

-Code was made for the human, not only for the machine, otherwise we'd all be writing programs in binary.
+Code was made for the human, not only for the machine, otherwise we'd all still be writing programs in binary.
 Style is not merely a matter of aesthetics.
 Consistency lifts a burden from the mind, and, with experience, improves human performance.